 However, if you agree to delay your rent payment the full rent will still be due at a later date.
 Repayable rent reductions are where rent is reduced for a period but the overall amount will still be due just at a later date by mutual agreement.
 If you are experiencing financial difficulties, including living costs as a result of the current disruption, you may be eligible for support from the University’s Student Money Service.
 Further details can be found at https://www.uwe.ac.uk/life/money-and-finance/student-money-service.

-If you have an Assured Shorthold Tenancy, your landlord can only evict you with an order from the court and notice that they plan to regain possession of the property.
-This would be either a Section 8 or Section 21 notice.
+If you have an Assured Periodic Tenancy, your landlord can only evict you with an order from the court and a notice that they plan to regain possession of the property.
+This would be either a Section 8 (which can be used if you owe 3 months’ rent or more) or Section 4A notice.
+As of 1st May 2026, the government have abolished Section 21 ‘no fault’ eviction notices.

 We hope this information will help you when renting in Bristol, if you need my further advice, we are available via email between 10:00-16:00 Monday to Friday.